dolgovskoy/cgloves-evenif-inv-private/README.md

 # cgloves-evenif-inv-private
 A tool for cheking gloves in sb, even if the inventory of the user is private.
 Based on requests so make sure to install that.
-Dont use too oftenly or itll error due to fast requests
+Dont use too oftenly or itll error due to fast requests.
+Start with py -3.12 [your file name here]